Version 0.4 April 2026

 Gatekeeper

 The Gatekeeper is the enforcement point between human-attested authorization and machine execution.
-It verifies attestations and blocks execution if validation fails.
+It verifies attestations locally, requests execution receipts from the SP for every action, and blocks execution if any check fails.

-The Gatekeeper is not a prescribed component or deployment topology — it is the guarantee that attestation verification has occurred before any consequential action proceeds.
+The Gatekeeper is not a prescribed component or deployment topology — it is the guarantee that attestation verification AND receipt issuance have occurred before any consequential action proceeds.

 Reference implementation: HAP Agent Gateway